LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 rm -f $RECORD_FILE $CONFIG_FILE
 ```

-Now, anytime a release is created, a new set of records will be published to the Laconic Registry, and eventually picked up by the `deployer`, which will target the k8s cluster that we setup.
+Now, anytime a release is created, a new set of records will be published to the Laconic Registry, and eventually picked up by the `deployer`, which will target the k8s cluster that was setup.

+**Note:** to override stack orchestrator's default webapp build process, put a file named `build-webapp.sh` in the root of your webapp repo.

 ## Notes, debugging, unknowns